minhnguyenparalax/CNN/README.md

-# Using CNN model to recognize the goods
+#Using CNN to recognize RGB image

 ## Table of contents